numberly/appnexus-client/README.rst

         print(city["name"])

-The parameters you give to the `find` and `find_one` methods are translated into query parameters for the requests being send. for example, the snippet `Creative.find(state="active", advertiser_id=[1, 2, 3])` will result in a get request on `http://api.appnexus.com/creative?state=active&advertiser_id=1,2,3`
+The parameters you give to the `find` and `find_one` methods are translated into query parameters for the requests being send.
+For example, the snippet `Creative.find(state="active", advertiser_id=[1, 2, 3])` will result in a get request on `http://api.appnexus.com/creative?state=active&advertiser_id=1,2,3`